Membership Retention Strategies from Association Experts

-Recruiting new members and retaining them over time is a perpetual challenge for associations, regardless of your location, profession, or industry.
-In the 2024 Membership Marketing Benchmark Report, associations indicate that member retention and engagement are ongoing challenges.
-Specifically, associations struggle to address evolving member needs and engage younger members effectively.
+According to the 2025 Membership Marketing Benchmark Report, associations indicated that member retention and engagement are ongoing challenges.
+Specifically, associations struggle to address evolving member needs and engage younger members.

 These challenges need expert solutions.
-In this guide, we’ll cover the basics of membership recruitment and retention, and five strategies from association experts and executives:
+In this guide, we’ll cover key strategies for membership recruitment and retention:

 What is membership recruitment?